seahax/devcontainer/README.md

 ## ZSH Configuration

-The ZSH configuration for this dev container can be extended from the host, and from the project source (ie. the cloned repository).
+The ZSH configuration for this dev container can be extended from the host and from the project source (ie. the cloned repository).

 - The built-in `~/.zshenv` script sources...
   - `/mnt/home/.devcontainer/zshenv`